mopidy/mopidy/docs/index.rst

 To control your music server, you can use the :ref:`Ubuntu Sound Menu
 <ubuntu-sound-menu>` on the machine running Mopidy, any device on the same
-network which supports the :ref:`DLNA <dlna-clients>` media controller spec (with the help of :ref:`Rygel <rygel>` in addition to Mopidy), or any :ref:`MPD client <mpd-clients>`.
-MPD clients are available for most platforms, including Windows, Mac OS X, Linux, Android and iOS.
+network which can control UPnP MediaRenderers (see :ref:`upnp-clients`), or any :ref:`MPD client <mpd-clients>`.
+MPD clients are available for most platforms, including Windows, Mac OS X, Linux, Android, and iOS.

 To install Mopidy, start by reading :ref:`installation`.